Create a Watch Face Using Tag Expressions

 Use a progress bar for seconds

-A component like progress bar can be used to show how much of the process is completed and how much is left.
+A component like a progress bar can be used to show how much of the process is completed and how much is left.
 In this step, you will use it to show how far or close the next minute is.
 To use a progress bar as seconds:

 1. Click Add Component and select Progress bar.